Logging an entry

 • deep work 2.5 · tasks done 7 · meetings 4

-Creating a new Type from chat
+Creating a new Collection from chat

-Create new type called "push-ups" Create new routine called "push-ups"
+Create new collection called "push-ups"

 Defaults that just work

-When a Type has a default value on its main Property, one-tap logging fills it in for you.
+When a Collection has a default value on its main Property, one-tap logging fills it in for you.
 So you can configure "coffee" to log a default of 1 cup, then just tap coffee in the search and it writes the entry — no number needed.

 What the feed shows